 The purpose of this program is to eliminate or minimize employee occupational exposure to human blood, other human body fluids or tissues, and comply with the OSHA/DOC Bloodborne Pathogen Standard 29 CRF 19110.1030.
 This program, combined with the completed implementation plan template, shall comprise the complete exposure control plan for each employing unit on campus where blood or other infectious materials are worked with.

-- Read the Bloodborne Pathogen Exposure Program (PDF).
+- Read the Bloodborne Pathogens Program.

 - The Bloodborne Pathogen Exposure Plan (BBP Plan) is now incorporated into the biosafety protocol.
 Fill out a biosafety protocol on ARROW to submit a BBP plan.
 For help, visit our Biosafety Protocol page.